-Audit Issue Management Recommendation comments -----
+(a) Revenue of registration fees of private Medical Institutes had been taken in to accounts on cash basis.

+Comments of the Management

-- (a) Revenue of registration fees of private Medical Institutes had been taken in to accounts on cash basis. - A computer system is being prepared for registration of Medical Institutes it is and expected to complete those issues within few coming months. - (b) Receivable interest of fixed deposits amounting to Rs.949,785, payable Employees Provident Fund amounting to Rs.44,253, payable Employees Trust Fund amounting Rs.11,063 as at 31 December 2018 had not been taken into accounts.
+A computer system is being prepared for registration of Medical Institutes and it is expected to complete those issues within few coming months.

+Revenue should he recognized on accrued basis and taken in to accounts.

-Income relating to the fixed account was banked.
+(b) Receivable interest of fixed deposits amounting Rs.949,785, payable Employees Provident Fund amounting to Rs.44,253, payable Employees Income relating to the fixed account was banked.

-Actions should be taken to recognize the receivable income and payable expenditure on accrued basis and take in to accounts.
+Actions should be taken to recognize receivable the income and payable expenditure on accrued basis and take in to accounts.